 Machine Learning and Data Mining

-Andreas Maunz received his diploma (german equivalent to M. Sc.) in computer science from Albert-Ludwigs University Freiburg in 2007, and received his doctoral degree from Technical University Munich in 2013.
-He is senior scientist in research and early development at Roche‘s main site in Basel (CH).
+Andreas Maunz received his diploma (german equivalent to M. Sc.) in computer science in 2007, and his doctoral degree in 2013.
+He is a senior principal scientist in research and early development at Roche‘s main site in Basel (CH).

 - 2011: Article in Special Issue of „Machine Learning” (Springer-Verlag), see publications